Deploying with Docker

 Using the Submit API

-If you want to use the cardano-submit-api
+If you want to use the cardano-submit-api, you can additionally expose port 8090:

 docker run --name rosetta -v {CUSTOM_MOUNT_PATH}:/node \